forestgrape/coronavirus/index.md

-# Thoughts and Ideas about the Betacoronavirus
+# Thoughts and Ideas about Betacoronaviruses and Covid-19

 ## Note
 * If the page is not shown correctly or either GitHub Preview or Markdown is prefered, read on https://github.com/forestgrape/coronavirus/blob/master/index.md